 - The United States is a big country, with a lot of nothing, and not a lot of reason for some of these communities to keep their streets compact.
 Street networks can be relatively well developed, but most Americans aren't surprised at commutes of 30 minutes.
 Or more.
 Indeed, in some metropolitan areas, daily commutes of over an hour are common.
 In dense urban areas traffic congestion can cause the same problems over a relatively short area.
 For example, San Francisco is only 7 miles across in either direction, but it is not uncommon to take close to an hour to cross it due to traffic.

 - American Federalism means that State Governments are responsible for driving laws and roads within their borders.
 Even the 'Interstate' highways are built and maintained by the various state governments, albeit with significant federal financial support.
 Most State governments also maintain state highway systems while local roads and streets are typically a local government responsibility.
 Though, it's important to note that the national government ("federal government" in American parlance) can and does encourage certain policies (speed limits, driving age, truck cargo/commercial restrictions, etc) using the power of the purse.
 Since refusal to adhere to Federal standards regarding roads means the withdrawl of Federal tax revenue for upkeep, states will fall in line before they'll even consider assuming 100% of the maintenance costs.
 There is no Federal agency to enforce at street-level, traffic regulation is entirely a state responsibility (with local enforcement delegated to local governments) - you'll never see the FBI pull someone over for speeding on the interstate.

 - Automobile ownership is extremely common in the USA - prior to the 2008 economic collapse, there were more cars owned in America than there were licensed drivers - and virtually everyone who can drive does so (with the exception of inhabitants of large, dense cities with subway systems, such as New York City or San Francisco... but notably not Los Angeles).
 While not everyone owns an automobile, practically everybody is licensed to drive one — it's a major rite of passage, especially in rural and suburban areas.
 As a result, U.S. licensing requirements and driving laws tend to be very straightforward, sensible and practical with little or no quirks or hidden "gotchas" for the unwary.

-- While licensing is done at the state level, full faith and credit means that states are more or less bound to honor each others licenses, so someone licensed to drive in NY can rent a car in California and then drive it to any of the neighboring states without having to do anything else.
+- While licensing is done at the state level, full faith and credit means that states are more or less bound to honor each others licenses, so someone licensed to drive in New York can rent a car in California and then drive it to any of the neighboring states without having to do anything else.
 That said, the driver is considered responsible for knowing and obeying the specific laws regarding operation of a motor vehicle of the state he or she is driving in at any given time.
 More than a few people have found that out the hard way by driving from a state where handguns are allowed to be carried in a car into one where doing so is prohibited.
 It's not uncommon for there to be supplementary signage posted at state borders reminding incoming drivers of these differences, such as mandatory seat belt usage, different speed limits, or requiring the use of headlights during inclement weather.

 - Licenses are standardized as a result of federal law into four classes.